mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 }
 ```

-Or you can send all tokens available with a simple sendMax method
+Or you can send all tokens available with a simple `wallet/slp/send_max` method

 ```shell script
 curl -X POST https://rest-unstable.mainnet.cash/wallet/slp/send_max \